jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 rewrite all such pointers relative to the address of the new target.

-In theory all structures with generically typed fields must remember their shape so we will have something akin to a vtable at the start of such structures?
+In theory all structures with generically typed fields must remember their shape so we will have something akin to a type pointer at the start of such structures.

-## Strucuture Layout

-We will examine the C rules for structure packng.
-In any event, an attribute is provided to force us to use the platforms ABI structure layout.

 ## Library Format

 We output a series of items describing each file (aka, metadata) and then the content of the file as it existed when the library was created.
-(Hmmm, how to encode binary files for embed statements?)

-A header looks like this:
+A library item looks like this:

 ```
 type=<embed-data or source-file or ...>
 file-name=foo/bar/file.oc
-file-hash=<algorithm>-hashcode-hex-string
-file-size=<number-of-bytes>
 data-length=<number-of-bytes>
 data=.........
 ```
 data always comes last in a library item (which necessarily means that data-length precides it).

-When making libraries the tool should ideally parse the sources files to catch the stupidest errors first.
+When making libraries the tool should ideally parse the sources files to catch some errors early.